AnitaMF/integrated_metagenomics_analysis/README.md

 # Integrated Metagenomics Analysis

-This is a tool that integrates all steps required for taxonomic analysis of metagenomic data in an automated manner
+This is a tool that integrates all steps required for taxonomic analysis of metagenomic data in an automated manner **Input**: taxonomy tables from kraken&braken taxonomy classifier algorithms

 ##  Project Introduction

 [Metagenomics](https://en.wikipedia.org/wiki/Metagenomics) is a powerful approach for studying the genetic material (DNA) recovered directly from environmental samples.
 Unlike traditional microbiology, which relies on culturing organisms in the lab, metagenomics allows researchers to analyze the entire community of microorganisms in a given environment.
 This approach provides insights into the [diversity](https://bio.libretexts.org/Bookshelves/Ecology/Biodiversity_(Bynum)/7%3A_Alpha_Beta_and_Gamma_Diversity) and [composition/taxonomy](https://www.lawinsider.com/dictionary/taxonomic-composition#:~:text=Taxonomic%20composition%20means%20the%20identity,or%20within%20a%20water%20body.) of microbial communities, which are crucial for understanding ecosystems, human health, agriculture, and biotechnology.

-However, the process of analyzing taxonomic data involves multiple complex and time-consuming steps and there is currently no standard protocol.
-The **Integrated Metagenomics Analysis Pipeline** is designed to streamline downstream analysis of taxonomy offering a solution for comprehensive metagenomic analysis from taxonomic classification (see explanation below) to diversity metrics.
+However, the process of analyzing taxonomic data involves multiple complex and time-consuming steps and there is currently no standard protocol. **The Integrated Metagenomics Analysis Pipeline** is designed to streamline downstream analysis of taxonomy offering a solution for comprehensive metagenomic analysis.

-**Input**: taxonomy tables from kraken&braken taxonomy classifier algorithms

 **Note**: there is a section at the end that explains in detail how to get taxonomy tables from metagenomic data.
-It includes all steps from downloading publicaly available data from SRA
+It includes all steps from downloading publicaly available data from SRA & classifying reads into taxonomic profiles

 ## Up-stream steps
 ### (1) Generating Data